Viral Hit: Live-action adaptations

-Several South Korean, Turkish, French, and German live-action adaptations of the franchise were announced.
+A live action Japanese language television adaptation of the manhwa was announced by Netflix, with Myriagon Studio and Raku Film as the producing studios.
+It premiered on June 11, 2026 on Netflix, with a season of six episodes.

 Reception

 In 2022, the webtoon was selected as a jury-recommended work in the manga section of the 25th Japan Media Arts Festival.

 In Japan, Viral Hit garnered 460 million views and 2 billion in global by February 2024.